Business Type Definitions

 Asian Pacific American (ASN): Including but not limited to persons whose origins are from Japan, China, Taiwan, Korea, Vietnam, Laos, Cambodia, the Philippines, Samoa, the United States territories of the Pacific, or the Northern Mariana Islands.

-Subcontinent Asian American (IND): American, including but not limited to person whose origins are from India, Pakistan, Bangladesh, Sri Lanka, Bhutan, or Nepal.
+Subcontinent Asian American (IND): American, including but not limited to persons whose origins are from India, Pakistan, Bangladesh, Sri Lanka, Bhutan, or Nepal.

 Native American (NAT): including but not limited to persons who are American Indians, Eskimos, Aleuts, or Hawaiians of Polynesian descent.

-Certified Native American (CNA): Including but not limited to persons who are American Indians, Eskimos, Aleuts, or Hawaiians of Polynesian descent that have had their minority status certified by a federal, state or local government agency or organization as having met all of the government standards that award eligibility.
+Certified Native American (CNA): Including but not limited to persons who are American Indians, Eskimos, Aleuts, or Hawaiians of Polynesian descent who have had their minority status certified by a federal, state, or local government agency or organization as having met all of the government standards that award eligibility.

 Business Type – Additional Designations